ctu-vras/multirobot-calibration/README.md

 ## Properties

  - name - String name of the joints
- - parent - Pointer to parent
+ - parent - Pointer to a parent
- - parentId - Int id of parent
+ - parentId - Int, id of a parent
- - DHindex - Int id in DH/WL/Bounds table for given 'group'
+ - DHindex - Int, id in DH/WL/Bounds table for given 'group'
  - type - 'type' of the joints...see [types.m](Utils/DataTypes/types.m)
  - group - 'group' of the joint...see [group.m](Utils/DataTypes/group.m)